mann1mal/summit-2018-container-lab/labs/lab3/chapter3.md

 This command will result in a cosmetic error because it is trying to stop running containers like the registry and the OpenShift containers that are running.
 These errors can safely be ignored.

-In the [next lab](../lab4/chapter4.md) we introduce container orchestration via OpenShift.
+In the next we introduce container orchestration via OpenShift.